-I identified the following significant audit issue during my audit of the Council's financial statements.
-This issue was addressed as part of my audit.
+I identified the following significant audit issues and observations during my audit of the Council's financial statements.
+These issues and observations were addressed as part of my audit.

 Modification to the opinion in the Independent Auditor's Report

 Rural fire-fighting equipment not recognised in the financial statements